hivemq/hivemq-policy-cookbooks/transformation/fahrenheit-to-celsius/README.md

 ```

 ### Policy
-The next step is to create a policy that validates against the `schema-from-sensor` schema,
+The next step is to create a policy that validates against the `schema-from-device` schema,
 converts the unit by executing the transformation script and publishes the payload to the
 original topic.